Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-Intended for those who wish to teach French or simply develop their knowledge of the structure and phonology of the French language, this course develops the student’s knowledge of French linguistics.
-This course is designed to apply linguistic theory and practice to the effective acquisition and refinement of French syntax, phonology, morphology, and idiom.
+Intended for those who wish to teach French or simply develop their knowledge of the structure and phonology of the French language, this course develops students’ knowledge of French linguistics.
+The course is designed to apply linguistic theory and practice to the effective acquisition and refinement of French syntax, phonology, morphology, and idiom.
 Students will also learn how to use linguistics as a pedagogical instrument to make teaching more efficacious.

 FREN 450